 Tectoctar was a small city of 6,000 people who the rest of the world described as degenerates.
 Tectoctar was one of the most awful places one could imagine to live in.
 It had food and shelter, but not of a particularly good kind.
-The place had its share of problems with all the bugs, the seasonal flooding, and the continual sinking of any building into Danar’s Swamp.
+The place had its share of problems with all the bugs, the seasonal flooding, and the continual sinking of any building into Danar’s Marsh.
 It’s rumored that some of the oldest buildings have basements so far done that they go into the Underdark.

 Tectoctar was built on Danar’s Swamp, not next to it, under it, or over it, but on it.
 The town was built by Tectoctar, a Xorian general turned renegade, who led his army to the north and settled in the swamp when he received a sign from Zeus.
 Zeus had intended the usurper to die in the swamp, but Tectoctar was an excellent commander and managed to force his troops to stay and work through the absolute discipline he had instilled in them prior to their expedition.
 Additionally he had his lieutenant general cast a spell that let him read people’s thoughts allowing him to punish traitors before they committed their first act of sedition.
 Unfortunately for Tectoctar the side effect of knowing every man’s thoughts within a two mile radius is rather destructive.
 The tyrant general went insane and disappeared into the western reaches of the bog.
 The citizens of the city had already settled down and knowing they would not be welcomed back in Xoria decided to stay.

 Tectoctar had no city plan of any kind.
 Occasionally an architectural accident would make a front door unreachable and required a new one to be cut in the walls.
-The principal building material was wood sent upriver from Bigby’s forest.
+The principal building material was wood sent upriver from Bigby’s Forest.
 The wood was used to create a frame for the house and then covered with hides, leaves, or hay to keep the rain and bugs out.
-Any building made with a heavier structure sank into the ground within a few months and even the wooden structures were constantly sinking, creating basements of ever increasing size beneath the city.
+Any building made with a heavier structure sank into the ground within a few months and even the wooden structures were constantly sinking, creating basements of ever-increasing size beneath the city.

 The extremely moist soil of Tectoctar was quite good for growing rice, but excruciatingly bad for anything else most people consider edible.
 A type of flower grows in the swamp that can be eaten called Shorehorn.
 The animal life that served as the protein for most Tectoctarian dishes is revolting.
 Snails, slugs, leeches, unclean fish, snakes, and other reptiles.
 Lucky outsiders were served tojanida.
 These monsters dwell in the swamp and when a dead one is found it was often sold to the wealthy of the town.